dev-bitcoin/blog/content/blog/schnorr-basics.md

 $$

 As you can see: If the response equation holds, the verification equation holds.
-Likewise if the verification equation holds, the response equation also holds.
+Likewise, if the verification equation holds, the response equation also holds.
 Thus, when Fred verifies the equation based on points on the elliptic curve, the verification equation, he also implicitly verifies that the response equation, based on scalars,